Sony and Honda's Afeela concept car is happening, on roads by 2026

-LAS VEGAS (Pocket-lint) - Sony used its press conference at CES 2023 to reveal the Afeela concept car that has been created in partnership with Honda under a company called Sony Honda Mobility.
+Sony used its press conference at CES 2023 to reveal the Afeela concept car that has been created in partnership with Honda under a company called Sony Honda Mobility.

 It's been three years since the first notion of Sony moving into the electric car space appeared after the Japanese company revealed the S-Vision concept in 2020, followed by the S-Vision 02 SUV concept in 2022.